"Electrophants" at Goldhanger

 inside a London store

-There are also many videos available from past times showing mechanical elephants on the move... ( * recently added)
+There are many videos from the past that show mechanical elephants moving around the world...

 1949 www.youtube.com/watch?v=_5Z4YApl06Y small 2-stroke petrol versions at Humberside